theelbster/github-semantic-version/CONTRIBUTING.md

 2. Added support for overriding the inherited Github user in case CI uses a different name.
 3. Pushing to a branch is no longer hardcoded to master branch.

-## Quick tips for using with CI, such as jenkins.
+## Quick tips for using with CI such as Jenkins.

 1. Assign the "CI" environment variable.
 It simply needs to exist.
 2. Assign your CI user to "GH_USER".
 If this is unassigned, the user will be inherited from the Github repo.